Amarillo Housing Market Update: May 2026 Shows a Strong Seller-Leaning Market

 Rising prices and steady buyer activity mean many Amarillo homeowners may have more equity than they realize.
 The current $250,000 median sales price is not only higher than last spring, but it is also in line with the record-high pricing Amarillo saw near the end of 2025.

 If you bought before or during the 2020–2022 market surge, there is a good chance your home has gained meaningful value.
-That does not only apply to luxury homes or heavily upgraded properties.
-Even average homes in solid condition may be sitting on substantial appreciation.
+Still, that does not only apply to luxury homes or heavily upgraded properties.

 How Fast Are Amarillo Homes Selling?